Louismac/dorothy/Reference.md

   - `int` giving frame counter since program launched
 - `millis`
   - `int` giving milliseconds since program launched
+- `recording`
+  - `bool` returns True if we are currently screen capturing
 - `music`
   - an instance of `Audio` that controls the music analysis and generation
 - Also has a convenience property to get RGB tuple for any CSS colour by name